suneelpatel/Statistics-for-Data-Science-using-Python/README.md

 ##### (g) Kurtosis

 #### (a) Range:

+The range is simply the difference between the maximum and minimum values in a data set.
+##### Range = max - min

+So in a data set of 2, 2, 3, 4, 5, 5, 6, 7, 8, 9, 11, 13, 15, 15, 17, 19, 20, the range is the difference between 2 and 20.
+18 = 20 - 2

+While it is useful in seeing how large the difference in observations is in a sample, it says nothing about the spread of the data.

 #### (b) Percentiles/Quartiles
+##### Percentiles divide a data set into 100 equal parts.
+A percentile is simply a measure that tells us what percent of the total frequency of a data set was at or below that measure.

+##### The Quartiles also divide the data into divisions of 25%, so:

+Quartile 1 (Q1) can be called the 25th percentile
+Quartile 2 (Q2) can be called the 50th percentile
+Quartile 3 (Q3) can be called the 75th percentile

 #### (c) Inter-Quartile Range (IQR)
+The inter-quartile range (IQR) gives more information about how the observation values of a data set are dispersed.
+It shows the range of the middle 50% of observations.

 #### (d) Variance

+##### Deviation: The difference between each xi and the mean is called deviation about the mean

+##### Variance: is based on deviations and entails computing square of deviations

+##### Population Variance: Average of Standard Deviations

+##### Sample Variance: sum of square deviations divided by n-1

 #### (e) Standard Deviation

+The standard deviation indicates the average distance between an observation value, and the mean of a data set.
+In this way, it shows how well the mean represents the values in a data set.
+Like the mean, it is appropriate to use when the data set is not skewed or containing outliers.

 #### (f) Skewness
+In probability theory and statistics, skewness is a measure of the asymmetry of the probability distribution of a real-valued random variable about its mean.
+The skewness value can be positive or negative, or undefined.

 #### (g) Kurtosis
+In probability theory and statistics, kurtosis is a measure of the "tailedness" of the probability distribution of a real-valued random variable.

 # 6. Information Gain and Entropy